lyhappy/lyhappy.github.io/_posts/2017-05-08-apue-ch4-note.md

 		// Both return: 0 if OK, −1 on error
 ```

-> These two functions truncate an existing file to length bytes.
+> <p>These two functions truncate an existing file to length bytes. </p>
-> If the previous size of the file was greater than length, the data beyond length is no longer accessible.
+> <p>If the previous size of the file was greater than length, the data beyond length is no longer accessible. </p>
-> Otherwise, if the previous size was less than length, the file size will increase and the data between the old end of file and the new end of file will read as 0
+> <p>Otherwise, if the previous size was less than length, the file size will increase and the data between the old end of file and the new end of file will read as 0 </p>